rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 It is the curator's responsibility to notify the donor/seller that materials are being returned.
 The Head of Processing can help coordinate return of the material once the donor/seller has been notified by the curator.

 **If the curator decides to move forward with the acquisition** The curator should let the Head of Processing know to start the acquisition process.
-The Head of Processing will return to the *Potential and/or Not yet Received Acquisitions (MSS/EUA)* section and complete the record, marking the stage as *Ready for Accessioning*.
+The Head of Processing will return to the *Potential and/or Not yet Received Acquisitions (MSS/EUA)* section and complete the record, marking the stage as *Ready for Accessioning* and

 The Head of Processing will then create the ArchivesSpace stub record.